wavefrontHQ/docs/pages/doc/ui_charts.md

 Instead of using [Chart Builder](chart_builder.html), you can click the toggle and explicitly enter [Wavefront Query Language](query_language_reference.html) expressions into the query field.

-**Note**: After you switch, to Query Editor, you cannot return to Query Builder.
+**Note**: After you switch, to Query Editor, you cannot return to Chart Builder.

 We can get the metric we selected above with the following query.

-`max(ts(~sample.network.bytes.recv, source="app-12" or source="app-16"))`
+`max(ts(~sample.db.queries.duration, source="db-1" OR source="db-5"))`

-Many Wavefront users start with Chart Builder as the default, and set their default to Query Editor for more fine-grained control (including chart variables) later.
+Many Wavefront users start with Chart Builder as the default, and set their default to Query Editor later for more fine-grained control (including chart variables).

 ## Hide, Clone, or Delete Queries